Curly Hair Adventures

 Disclaimer:

-2. My wash day routine is dependent on my hair characteristics, which is:
+2. My wash day routine is dependent on my hair characteristics, which are:

 • High porosity